iasmanis/cec-mqtt-bridge/README.md

 Audio is taken from TV using typical optical or coax link and sent to amplifier, while control commands are read from HDMI CEC.
 On my Philips TV, if TV's builtin speakers are disabled there are no keypress commands sent over HDMI-CEC.
 This container image solves this by imitating HDMI sound system (a soundbar), that connects to TV using single HDMI cable.
-TV has to be configured to use a HDMI sound system and Raspberry PI must be connected to HDMI port supporting HDMI ARC.
+TV has to be configured to use a HDMI sound system and Raspberry Pi must be connected to HDMI port supporting HDMI ARC.

 Toslink audio output typically remains active whatever the configuration on TV allowing amplifier to function, while Raspberry Pi reads control signals and remote keypresses from HDMI cable